 Please don’t assume that your child will catch up – although they may well do, the argument for early intervention is very strong.
 At the very least, it won’t hurt!

-Are you worried about your child's speech and language development?
-Not sure what is normal for your child's age?
-Why not comment below and we can point you in the right direction.
+Are you worried about your child’s speech and language development?
+Not sure what is normal for your child’s age?
+Why not comment below and we can point you in the right direction – or get in touch for a free 15 minute consultation.